Where to Find App Developers for Your Project? A Guide Through Reliable Sources

 x-team.com

-x-team will provide you with a single developer or a whole team.
-After contact with them, an account manager will select developers suitable for your project.
+x-team will provide you with a single app developer or a whole team.
+After contacting them, an account manager will select developers suitable for your project.
 If you decide to hire them, they will be devoted to your project only.

 They hire developers from around the world, which means you have access to a wide pool of talented developers and can forget about time zone issues.